-Under the equity method of accounting, the investments are initially recognized at cost and adjusted thereafter to recognize the Group's share of the post-acquisition profits or losses of the investee in the statement of income, and the Group's share of movements in other comprehensive income of the investee in other comprehensive income.
+Under the equity method of accounting, the investments are initially recognized at cost and adjusted thereafter to recognize the Group's share of the post-acquisition profits or losses of the investee in the Group's income statement, and the Group's share of movements in other comprehensive income of the investee in the Group's other comprehensive income.
 Dividends received or receivable from associates are recognized as a reduction in the carrying amount of the investment.